gabrielfernans/EDA-Algorithms/README.md

 # EDA-ALGORITHMS

-Repository with solutions for the TST exercises of the Data Structures and Algorithms discipline - UFCG 2019.1
+Repository with implementations to aid in the learning process of the Data Structures and Algorithms discipline - UFCG 2019.1